freddiefrantzen/simplex/doc/http-middleware.md

 --------------------

 Simplex relies on `MatchRoute` and `DispatchController` core middleware.
 As a minimum requirement, these should be included in the middleware stack defined in `/confifg.php`.
-For convenience a middleware for setting json response headers is also provided.
+For convenience, a middleware for setting json response headers is also provided.

 Here's an example, bare-bones middleware stack.
 Note that the order middleware gets added to the stack matters.